gelliravi/java-to-xmi-parser/README.md

     java -classpath "C:\Users\joshua\Development\XMI Generator - Java;C:\Program Files\Java\jdk1.7.0_21\lib\tools.jar" XMIGenerator java-project

 ## Notes
-This tool will attempt to compile the provided source code file(s), so if any critical compilation errors occur, the program will exit and display the errors.
+* This tool will attempt to compile the provided source code file(s), so if any critical compilation errors occur, the program will exit and display the errors.
 If any non-critical compilation errors occur, the program will continue and attempt to create an XMI file, but the resulting XMI file may not be 100% correct.
+* Many non-critical compilation errors will occur if your software relies on external libraries for which only .class files or .jar files are available.
+The resulting XMI file will be correct, but will lack detailed information for classes contained within the external libraries.